Why Use Self-Assessment Tools

 How to Request Access

 Assessments and interpretations can be expensive, but as a current Bryn Mawr student, LILAC provides access to these self-assessment tools for free.
-For the Strong Interest Inventory and the Meyers Briggs Type Indicator (MBTI), a counselor must first recommend this assessment during an appointment.
+For the Strong Interest Inventory and the Myers Briggs Type Indicator (MBTI), a counselor must first recommend this assessment during an appointment.
 Click here to make an appointment.)
 To receive a code to take any of the assessments below, please complete the following link.
 After completing the link you will receive an email from Career and Professional Development, that will include the details and specific instructions for taking the specific assessment(s) that you selected.

 Assessment Tools We Offer